More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Results and Discussion

 Fig.~\ref{fig:A2A_panel1}C visualizes the correspondence between the ground-truth and similarity-based clusters using Sankey diagrams.
 All four similarity measures display strong consistency with the ground truth, with the Euclidean distance $d_{\rm E}$ showing the least mixing of trajectories belonging to ground truth cluster $c_2$.

-To assess the physical relevance of these clusters, we applied dcTMD to calculate the pathwise free energy for each cluster.
+At this point in our investigation, we have to remark that identifying pathways in biased MD simulations does not yield information about their meaningfulness under equilibrium conditions, i.e., if transitions between bound and unbound states indeed follow these paths, or if they are only artifacts of the biasing protocol.
+However, it is possible to extract such information, e.g., from estimates of kinetics in infrequent Metadynamics\cite{Tiwary15}, by dcTMD and pathway probability reweighing\cite{Wolf2023} or via using path-representative trajectories for transition pathway sampling and committor analysis.\cite{Jung23,Megias2025} In the framework of our work, we applied dcTMD to calculate the pathwise free energy for each cluster.
 In agreement with our ground truth clusters, only one of the two clusters of each respective distance measure yields a physically plausible free energy profile in which the bound state is energetically more favorable than the unbound state, except for $d_{\rm W}$, where no physically meaningful cluster is found when $\gamma=Q_2$ is used.
-Figs.~\ref{fig:A2A_panel1}B and \ref{fig:SI_A2A_geometric_dG} display these free energy profiles.
+Figs.~\ref{fig:A2A_panel1}B and \SIAAgeometricdG\ display these free energy profiles.
 For $d_{\rm W}$ no cluster physically meaningful cluster, i.e., an unbound state that is has a lower free energy than the unbound state, is found when $\gamma=Q_2$ is used, which is a hallmark of an unsuccessful pathway separation.\cite{Wolf2023} All three remaining measures yield free energy barriers of $\Delta G^\ddagger \approx 45$--$50\,\mathrm{kJ/mol}$.
 The unbound-state free energy varies by metric: the best agreement with the reference $\approx 25\,\mathrm{kJ/mol}$ is given for $d_{\rm E}$ with $\approx 20\,\mathrm{kJ/mol}$, followed by $d_{\rm P}$ with $\approx 10\,\mathrm{kJ/mol}$.
 The last position is held by $d_{\rm DTW}$ with only $\approx 5\,\mathrm{kJ/mol}$.